 Right now, virtual reality has many applications across commercial sectors, from training simulations to immersive gaming, and from pain relief and therapy techniques to complex visualisations.
 Augmented reality is being used to help customers make purchasing choices, for innovative marketing, and for creating interactive environments combining the ‘real’ with the digital.

-The expected transformative leap for these technologies – particularly augmented reality – will be to blend the digital and physical so that we experience them seamlessly.
+But beyond these current uses, the expected transformative leap for these technologies – particularly augmented reality – will be to blend the digital and physical so that we experience them seamlessly.
 AR may well come to challenge screens, phones and the other 2D interfaces that we currently use.
 Advanced mixed-reality headsets are already being introduced; next-generation connectivity plus advanced optics technology may give us wirelessly connected AR headsets which are barely more cumbersome than reading glasses.

 Even today, the ability of AR to access and overlay data as part of the seen environment is a potential game changer for business process and efficiency.